 Applicable law and jurisdiction

-By accessing this site, you agree that the laws of the Republic of Vanuatu, without regard to Conflict of Laws principles thereof, will apply to all matters relating to the use of this site.
-In case of a dispute, you agree to the exclusive jurisdiction of the Courts of the Republic of Vanuatu.
+By accessing this site, you agree that the laws of the Republic of Cyprus, without regard to Conflict of Laws principles thereof, will apply to all matters relating to the use of this site.
+In case of a dispute, you agree to the exclusive jurisdiction of the Courts of the Republic of Cyprus.
 In the event any of the Terms and Conditions shall be held to be unenforceable, the remaining Terms and Conditions shall be unimpaired and the unenforceable Term or Condition shall be replaced by such enforceable Term or Condition as comes closest to the intention underlying the unenforceable Term or Condition.
-This Agreement does not replace or in any way amend any other agreement you have entered into with Lykke Vanuatu Ltd.
+This Agreement does not replace or in any way amend any other agreement you have entered into with Lykke Cyprus Ltd.